julp/freebsd-scripts/hardened/README.md

 The remote host needs to boot an in-memory FreeBSD system with SSH running to install or upgrade it.

-This can be achieved with PXE or a memory stick (mfsbsd).
+This can be achieved with PXE or a live system.

 (on OVH, use a FreeBSD system as rescue and boot on it)